|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed February 29, 1944

-Built by Consolidated at San Diego.
+Built by Consolidated at Fort Worth, Texas.
 Constructors Number 308.
 Delivered to the U. S. Army Air Force (USAAF) as B-24J-1-CF Liberator serial number 42-64059.
 Ferried overseas to India.

 On February 29, 1944 took off piloted by F/Sgt Allan E. Arnold on a bombing mission over Rangoon.
 Over the target, this bomber was shot down by a pair of Ki-43 Oscars and exploded at low altitude and crashed.
 The remains of the crew were found and buried nearby by local villagers.
 The remains of two of the crew were not found.